ryanschuhler/lrdcom-recipes/documentation/Digital Content Hub/landing-page-creation.md

 ## Additional Editing Rules
 - Add a new block for each header.

+- Introduction paragraphs should be in their own block and should receive the class `introduction` in addition to `small-padding-vertiacl`.

-- When using a paragraph to begin an article it should be in its own block and the `p` element should receive the class `drop-cap` in addition to `small-padding-vertical`.
+- When articles begin with a paragraph instead of a header, the `p` element should receive the class `drop-cap` in addition to `small-padding-vertical`.

 - Images should be uploaded to the documents and media folder corresponding to the landing page category they will be used in (i.e. /RESOURCES/LANDING PAGES/DIGITAL CONTENT HUB).